-- Meanwhile, place a dutch oven or large pot over medium heat.
+- Meanwhile, place a dutch oven or large pot over medium-low heat.
 Add 1 tablespoon of oil and add the onion with a pinch of salt.
-Cook the onions for 30 minutes, stirring occasionally for an even cook.
+Cook the onions for 30 minutes, stirring occasionally.
 Add a bit of water to the onions if they begin to stick.